rilldata/rill/docs/docs/tutorials/rill_advanced_features/incremental_models/2-cloud-storage-splits.md

 sql: SELECT * FROM read_parquet('{{ .partition.uri }}')
 ```

-Once you save the file, Rill will start to ingest all the splits from GCS.
+Once you save the file, Rill will start to ingest all the partitions from GCS.
 This may take a few minutes.
 You can see the progress of the ingestion from the CLI.

 ```bash
 2024-11-12T13:41:43.355 INFO    Executed model partition        {"model": "partitions_tutorial", "key": "3c4cdfc819f8a64ecaeecbc9ae9702af", "data": {"path":"github-analytics/Clickhouse/2019/01/commits_2019_01.parquet","uri":"gs://rilldata-public/github-analytics/Clickhouse/2019/01/commits_2019_01.parquet"}, "elapsed": "903.89675ms"}